MobleyLab/waterNES/README.md

 # waterNES

-## **A reprucible, modular framework for free energy calculations in protein-ligand systems involving trapped/buried water molecules using non-equilibrium switching (NES) and equilibrium free energy calculation methods.**
+**A reprucible, modular framework for free energy calculations in protein-ligand systems involving trapped/buried water molecules using non-equilibrium switching (NES) and equilibrium free energy calculation methods.**

-Supports:
+The method implemented here can perform the following calculations:
 - Relative binding free energy (RBFE) calculation between two protein-ligand complexes involving trapped/buried water molecules in ligand binding
   - *This has two versions: a fully NES version, and an NES + equilibrium free energy calculation version*
-- Absolute binding free energy (ABFE) calculations of trapped/buried water molecules in proteins or protein-ligand complexes
+- Absolute binding free energy (ABFE) calculation of trapped/buried water molecules in proteins or protein-ligand complexes
   - *This is performed using NES + equilibrium free energy calculation only*
 - Fullerene free energy calculations
   - *NES free energy calculation of displacing a water molecule from a C<sub>90</sub> fullerene cavity, performed using  free energy calculations only*